To book Chris Hoy MBE please contact your JLA Agent.

 He considers the work of acclaimed psychologist Steve Peters and Team GB’s culture and self-belief.
 He also gives his account of the highs and lows, and how the feeling of winning by just a couple of thousandths of a second temporarily overwhelms the agony of pushing yourself to the limit.

-Chris is enjoying a second sporting career in motorsport, successfully racing in the GT and Le Man Series, including the famous 24 Hour race.
-He is a key part of the BBC’s team covering cycling events, including the Olympics and the Tour de France.
-He also has his own range of bikes with Evans Cycles, is a Unicef ambassador, and won the BBC Sports Personality Lifetime Achievement Award.
+Chris is enjoying a second sporting career in motorsport, successfully racing in the British GT and Le Man Series, including the famous 24 Hour race.
+He is a key part of the BBC’s team covering cycling events, including the Olympics, the Tour de France, Track Cycling World Titles and the European Championships.
+He also has his own range of bikes (HOY bikes) and has published a series of children’s books.
+Chris is an ambassador for Unicef and the Scottish Association for Mental Health (SAMH), and won the BBC Sports Personality Lifetime Achievement Award.

 © Copyright 2024 JLA.
 All rights reserved.